 REMAINS OF DIXMUDE IN SAHARA, REPORT – Reports of a possible French expedition to locate the wreckage.

 - MAY SEEK LOST FRENCH DIXMUDE IN DESERT SAND – This article notes the French government may send an expedition into the remote regions of the Sahara Desert to search for wreckage.

-- FRENCH TROOPS MAY TRACK DIXMUDE, LOST AIRSHIP, TO HEART OF SAHARA DESERT – This article repeats much of the same information as above but adds that the airship is supposedly down some 300 miles south of In Salah.
+- FRENCH TROOPS MAY TRACK DIXMUDE, LOST AIRSHIP, TO HEART OF SAHARA DESERT – This article repeats much of the same information as above but adds that the airship is down some three hundred miles south of In Salah.
 This is a region untouched by European explorers.
 The natives report seven bodies at the wreck site.

 - Time Magazine, February 2, 1931 – Aeronautics: Ghost Ship; This article revisits the mystery.
 It reiterates that tribesmen claim to have seen the floating airship drifting south over the Sahara six days after it was supposedly destroyed.